GDQuest/website/content/unique-pages/kickstarter-paypal.md

 ## Step 1: make your pledge using PayPal

-Click the button corresponding to your desired pledge and on the PayPal web page, click the _Send_ button to make the payment:
+Click the button corresponding to your desired pledge, and on the PayPal web page, click the _Send_ button to make the payment:

 <ul>
   <li><a class="button-link -yellow -large" href="http://paypal.me/GDQuest/40EUR">